MickHarrigan/uhdrtz-rust/README.md

 ## Things to do
-- Setup a GUI for the user to tweak and adjust the values of the camera inputs (bevy egui and other controls)
+- Camera control GUI
+- Update the max interval resource to be setup in the gui
 - Use bevy_audio to play music at the same time
-- Add max interval and number of slices to gui
 - Break up the Zoetrope plugin into smaller subplugins